 What is The Thai Yoga Center?

+The Thai Yoga Center is a Seminary and religious school operated by the Oklevueha Native American Church of SomaVeda.
 We are a Native American Church offering holistic learning and retreats.
 Our founders have been at the forefront of personal and professional development.
 We believe that each individual creates his or her own development path.
 Our mission is to present a wide exposure to many traditions and perspectives, offering support toward the goal of health and well being.
 We follow the precepts of holism emphasizing equality of mind, body and spirit and the four precepts of …Love, Compassion, Joy and Equanimity.
 The Thai Yoga Center is an all volunteer project.
 There are no paid employees!
 That’s right , the teachers, directors and helpers are all volunteers.
 Everything we have done, built and created for TYC is based on volunteers assistance.
 (Please note that under no circumstances is an offer to accept a volunteer an offer of employment.)

 Our Staff come here each year to take workshops and professional development programs in such diverse areas as arts and crafts, herbalism, spiritual studies and stewardship.